alsamancov/Calculator/README.md

 Write some code to calculate a result from a set of instructions.
 Instructions comprise of a keyword and a number that are separated by a space per line.
 Instructions are loaded from file and results are output to the screen.
 Any number of Instructions can be specified.
 Instructions can be any binary operators of your choice (e.g., add, divide, subtract, multiply etc).
 The instructions will ignore mathematical precedence.
-The last instruction should be “apply” and a number (e.g., “apply 3”).
+The last instruction should be ï¿½applyï¿½ and a number (e.g., ï¿½apply 3ï¿½).
 The calculator is then initialised with that number and the previous instructions are applied to that number.
 Examples of the calculator lifecycle might be: